bvuongle/Pyramids/README.md

 + Result check method

-This algorithm splits the existing configuration data and contrasts it with the input data to ensure that the correct result is found.
+This method splits the existing configuration data and contrasts it with the input data to ensure that the correct result is found.
 ```python
 def checkResultWithCond(self) -> bool:
         for idx in range(0, self.hints.dim):